Register New Items

 When you register a new item, you'll see fields that are related to warehouse management, especially on the Warehouse FastTab.
 If your organization doesn't use the warehouse management capabilities in Business Central, then you can ignore those fields.

 If your organization later sets up warehouse management, we recommend that you make sure that each existing item has the right information in the various fields.
 This way, the warehouse processes can run as expected.
 The information can includes fields such as Warehouse Class Code or Put-away Template Code.
-For more information, see Design Details: Warehouse Setup.
+For more information, see Setting Up Warehouse Management.

 When your company uses the supply planning processes in Business Central, you must fill in the relevant fields on the Planning FastTab.
 For an introduction to the planning area, see Design Details: Central Concepts of the Planning System.